-Professor of World Literature at Simon Fraser University in Burnaby, British Columbia, Canada.
+For the 2017-18 academic year I am serving as the Edward Said Professor of American Studies at the American University of Beirut.
+My permanent position is Professor of World Literature at Simon Fraser University in Burnaby, British Columbia, Canada.
 I study the relationships between literary culture and humanist thought in the West and in the Arab world and am currently working as General Editor of the five-volume Wiley-Blackwell Companion to World Literature.
 Recent publications include: an Arabic to English translation of Rashid al-Daif’s “novelized biography,” ‘Awdat al-almaani ila rushdih as “How the German Came to His Senses” and appearing in What Makes a Man?
 Sex Talk in Beirut and Berlin (University of Texas Press, 2015); “The Institution and the Practice of Comparative Literature in Lebanon,” Comparative Literature Studies 51.3 (2014): 373-396; Standing by the Ruins: Elegiac Humanism in Wartime and Postwar Lebanon (Fordham University Press, 2011).
 This book was named an “Outstanding Academic Title” of 2012 by Choice magazine.
 See also my Crisis and Memory: The Representation of Space in Modern Levantine Narrative (Reichert, 2003).
 I have enjoyed lifelong close contact with the cultures of the Eastern Mediterranean and Europe.
 Prior to my current position, I lived and worked in Lebanon for thirteen years.
 I began my career in the 1980s as a Paris-based journalist specializing in human rights in Eastern Europe and the Middle East.

 PO Box: 11-0236 Riad El Solh 8888 University Drive

 Beirut 1107 2020 Burnaby, BC V5A 1S6